GildaGriffon/country-pyscraper/README.md

 # country-pyscraper
 This is a python program for monitoring RSS feeds from news websites and converting them into metrics which are recorded for different countries.
-Countries may have properties named "Sports," "Military," "Art," "Political Power," "Health and well-being" which are incremented or decremented according news content
+Countries may have properties named "Sports," "Military," "Art," "Political Power," "Health and well-being," etc which are incremented or decremented according news content

 ##Current project goals
 1. Interpret news articles (which category? good? bad?)